Earthquake. Moral Injury and Resilience.

 What Happened?

-The February 6 earthquakes caused a destruction in Turkey and Syria that is difficult to repair.
-While more than 50 thousand people lost their lives, hundreds of thousands of people were injured and the lives of millions of people were adversely affected.
-Hospitals, temporary infirmaries, and field tents witnessed the superhuman efforts of healthcare workers during the earthquake.
-They worked day and night despite challenging conditions, inadequate equipment, limited resources, and administrative and organizational chaos.
-Thus, they both saved thousands of lives at the time of the event and took part in the health services of the earthquake victims after the disaster.
+The February 6 earthquakes caused devastating destruction in Turkey and Syria.
+More than 50,000 people lost their lives, hundreds of thousands were injured, and the lives of millions were adversely affected.
+During the earthquake, hospitals, temporary medical stations, and field hospitals became the scene of healthcare workers’ extraordinary efforts.
+Despite challenging conditions, inadequate equipment, limited resources, and administrative and organizational chaos, they worked day and night.
+In doing so, they not only saved the lives of thousands of people during the disaster but also played a crucial role in providing post-disaster healthcare services to the earthquake victims.

 About the Project

 The DAYAN project, supported by the TÜBİTAK 3005 Program, aims to reveal the moral injury related experiences of healthcare personnel who worked in the field and behind the field during the Kahramanmaraş-centered earthquakes that occurred on February 6, 2023.
-As the researchers of the project, we will examine how healthcare workers cope with the ethical challenges they face, how these experiences affect their ethical values and beliefs, and their self-perception as moral subjects.
-In addition, based on this knowledge, we aim to develop quality criteria and practical solution suggestions to prevent moral injury and related harms in healthcare workers in the face of similar experiences and to strengthen moral resilience!
+As researchers on this project, we examine how healthcare workers cope with the moral challenges they face, and how these experiences affect their ethical values and beliefs, as well as their self-perception as moral agents.
+Additionally, based on this knowledge, we aim to develop quality criteria and suggestions for practical solutions to prevent moral injury and related harms in healthcare workers in the face of similar experiences and to strengthen moral resilience!

 About the project - DAYAN